kaldun-tech/risk-calculator/README.md

 # risk-calculator
 Computes the risk of investments using Value at Risk and Conditional Value at Risk metrics.

-Built using gradle
+## Build
+Build using gradle: gradlew build

+## Run
-Run at the command-line supporting the following options:
+Run using java at the command-line supporting the following options:

 -i [file path]: Specify CSV data for investment to load.
 Must have a column with header "price"